-- In a large bowl beat together the butter, cream cheese and vanilla until soft.
-Then slowly beat in 3 cups powdered sugar.
+- In a large bowl beat together the butter, cream cheese, and vanilla until soft.
+Then slowly beat in 3 cups of powdered sugar.

 - Frost the cooled cake using a flat knife.
 Cut into slices, and optionally top each piece with chopped walnuts.